Deathraymind/StemLabMK2/Documentation/Networking/Switch Configs/Switch Configuration.md

 This documentation provides step-by-step instructions for configuring trunked and access ports on RackSW (bottom switch) and RackSW-2 (top switch) using Cisco commands.
 It includes the setup of VLANs, tagging, and port configurations.

+***Note:** Please refer to "Rack Switch Mapping" and "Rack Switch-2 Mapping" (Network Diagrams) to confirm how the devices' ports should be configured.
+Contact your Chief Network Engineer for any other questions.*

 ---

 **1. Terminology**